cksystemsteaching/selfie/book.md

  -0000001 = -1
 ```

+The result appears to be correct but either requires the sign symbol to represent it or skip the last step and simply interpret 1111111 as -1.
+Well, the latter is what is done.
+After all, the twos complement of 1111111 (with seven bits) is 1.
+However, we need to be clear about the consequences.
+Using radix complement to encode negative numbers effectively cuts the number of values that a given number of digits can distinguish in half.

+Seven bits, for example, can distinguish 128 different values.
+Thus binary encoding in seven bits but without twos complement supports representing 0 through 127.
+With twos complement it is the same number of different values but -64 through 63 including 0.
+Adding more bits, fortunately, still doubles the number of different values that can be represented, no matter if we use twos complement or not.

+TODO: explain above discrepancy with 85 > 63.

-It may be possible, for example, that a large number suddenly becomes zero if we ignore any bits beyond seven:
+It may be possible, for example, that a large number suddenly becomes 0 if we ignore any bits beyond seven:

 ```
   1111111 = 127